 As the second half of the film progresses, Christine appears to grow stronger as her misery gives way to a higher wisdom about her situation and that of the planet.

-This could have been what he was aiming for in Antichrist, in which nature was a chaotic force that ‘reigned’ over the humans (we know this because a fox told us).
+This could have been what he was aiming for in Antichrist, in which nature was a chaotic force that ‘reigned’ over the humans.

 But here he seems a little more focused as wider cosmic forces in the shape of a rogue planet come to affect the central characters – but instead of shrill hysteria and genital mutilation we get a richer reflection on life and existence.